W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: The free-field theory: a probabilistic perspective

 \subsubsection{Identification between the two Hilbert spaces}

 As we now show these two Hilbert spaces $\Hild$ and $\Hil$ can actually be identified.
 For this purpose we define a map $U_0:\mc F_\D^{2}\to\Hil$ by setting

-The connection between the Hilbert space $\Hild$ thus defined and the one, $\Hil$, considered before, can now be properly stated: \begin{proposition} The map $U_0:\mc F_\D^{2}\to\Hil$ descends to a unitary map from $\Hild^0$ to $\Hil$. \end{proposition} Non-negativity of the bilinear form is usually referred to as \emph{reflection positivity}. \begin{proof} To start with, thanks to Equation~\eqref{eq:bil_phi} we can write that over $\mathcal F_\D^{2}$ we have $(F,G)_\D=\ps{U_0F\vert U_0G}_2$, and in particular the bilinear form $(\cdot,\cdot)_\D$ is non-negative and descends to an isometry on $\Hild$.
-As a consequence proving that it is unitary boils down to the statement that it is onto, and for this it is enough to show that we can find a subset of $\Lro$ whose linear span is dense in $\Lro$ and that lies in the image of $U_0$.
-For this purpose we consider elements of $\Lro$ of the form $e^{-\ps{Q,c}}\rho(c)e^{\ps{\varphi,h}_\T}$ where $\rho\in C_c^\infty(\a)$ and $h\in C^\infty(\T\to\a)$ has zero mean over $\T$.
+The connection between $\Hild$ and $\Hil$ can now be properly stated: \begin{proposition} The map $U_0:\mc F_\D^{2}\to\Hil$ descends to a unitary map from $\Hild$ to $\Hil$. \end{proposition} Non-negativity of the sesquilinear form is often referred to as \emph{reflection positivity}.
+The map $U_0$ was introduced in~\cite[Equation (3.19)]{GKRV} where a similar statement~\cite[Proposition 3.1]{GKRV} was proved. \begin{proof} For the sake of completeness we reproduce the arguments in~\cite[Proposition 3.1]{GKRV}.
+By Equation~\eqref{eq:bil_phi}, over $\mathcal F_\D^{2}$ we have $(F,G)_\D=\ps{U_0F\vert U_0G}_2$.
+In particular the sesquilinear form $(\cdot,\cdot)_\D$ is non-negative and descends to an isometry on $\Hild$.
+Hence proving that it is unitary boils down to the statement that it is onto, and for this it is enough to find a subset of $\Lro$ whose linear span is dense in $\Lro$ and that lies in the image of $U_0$.
+This is achieved by considering elements of $\Lro$ of the form $e^{-\ps{Q,c}}\rho(c)e^{\ps{\varphi,h}_\T}$ where $\rho\in C_c^\infty(\a)$ and $h\in C^\infty(\T\to\a)$ has zero mean over $\T$.
+Indeed the linear span of this set is dense in $\Lro$, and besides if